 Residents may not allow a visitor to stay overnight for more than thirty (30) cumulative days in a twelve (12) month period without consent of management.
+If the family has mitigating circumstances, a family can request, in writing, for a visitor to stay over thirty (30) days up to sixty (60) days once management has approved the request.
 Any adult not included on the HUD 50058, who has been in the unit more than fourteen (14) consecutive days, or a total of fifteen (15) cumulative days in the month, will be considered to be living in the unit as an unauthorized household member.
 The PHA reserves the right to request written proof of domicile for any guest who is seen visiting the leased premises more than fourteen (14) days in a thirty (30) day period.
 Should a resident fail to provide such written proof of domicile, or should the fact be sufficient to evidence such guest's domicile in the lease premises, the PHA reserves the right to terminate the lease.